 For the filling

 - In a medium bowl, vigorously whisk the egg yolks until slightly thickened.
 Alternately, if you have a hand mixer, feel free to use it.
-Gently whisk in the condensed milk until combined, then whisk in the lime juice.
+Gently whisk in the condensed milk until combined, then whisk in the lime juice.4 large egg yolks, 1 14 oz can of sweetened condensed milk, ½ cup freshly squeezed lime juice (key limes or regular)

 - Add the filling into the cooled crust and spread it evenly.